susyjam/3.5-Months-of-Bertelsmann-Scholarship-Data-Track/README.md

 ![ One small, positive thought in the morning can change your whole day][D84.1]
 #### Take the step IWD Susyjam
 ![ Take the step IWD Susyjam][D84.2]

+## Day 85 - D78 #60daysofudacity : Thursday, February  25, 2021

+ 1. Today I stared with the review of Lesson 3: Linear Regression (3.1-3.4)
+ 2. The song of the day is https://youtu.be/52nfjRzIaj8 Because it is a very sweet song
+ 3. My quote of the day: Only you can make it happen

+My progress log link on github

+Today I want to motivate @Jonathan Papworth @Jessy Chen @iMartins @Frida @Avinash Kumar @Harkirat Singh @LauraT @Smpsnseun.Udacity @Vipul Aggarwal @Oluwatosin @Olga Gnatenko @hilsia @Gustavo @Richard @Aarthi Alagammai @Viena Baca @Sumnima Thapa @maibelca @Guillermo Fontánez @Ghulam Mustafa @Syed Haider Ali Shah @Agni @Haseeb Ahmed Khan @Aishwarya Nevrekar @Ashish Kumar Panigrahy @Priscila Espinoza @Jaime González @Quyen Nguyen @Mark B. @Andre Vandor de Oliveira  to continue with great enthusiasm in this learning challenge 💜

+#### My quote of the day: Only you can make it happen
+![Only you can make it happen][D85.1]